SheerPower4GL: Platforms

 A binary distribution is available for Microsoft Windows NT, 2000, 2003, XP and Vista.
 The virtual machine can be downloaded alone for the purpose of running .SPSRC or .SPRUN programs (SheerPower source code files or deployed files with the code encrypted).

 License

 The software is free for non-commercial use, its terms undefined besides levels of support for business customers.
 Non-profit organizations and hobbyist programmers can use the free license that comes with the download.
 License fees are outlined for those wanting to develop applications for commercial or business use.
 High-priority support packages are available.
 Email and web forum support is available at no charge.

+Sheerpower is 100% free for all uses including commercial purposes.